Maximizing Profit through Market Inefficiencies

 Individual investors, especially those who are knowledgeable about market conditions and have access to the right tools, can generate arbitrage profits.
 By identifying mispriced assets—whether in stocks, commodities, or currencies—they may execute buy and sell orders that allow them to lock in a profit.
 Retail trading platforms have made it easier for individuals to partake in arbitrage strategies, although they may face higher transaction costs and risks compared to institutional investors.

-Institutional Investors
+Institutional Investors and Traders

 Professional traders and proprietary trading firms frequently employ arbitrage strategies as their core business model.
 They exploit market anomalies to achieve consistent profits.
 With sophisticated trading platforms and access to real-time data, traders can identify and act on arbitrage opportunities faster than traditional investors.